ELE 3705 Reputation and Corporate Communication - RE-SIT EXAMINATION

 Today, reputation is recognized as one of the most important assets of an organization.
 However, the complexities of reputation as a phenomenon are often not properly understood.
 As a result organizations put their reputations at risk.
-Reputation is the responsibility of the board of directors, CEOs and directors, and the management team.
-Ultimately it is managers' actions that contribute to the overall success of the organization's reputation and standing.
-This course provides anyone planning to work in the public or private sectors or non-profit organizations with the basic understanding of the principles of reputation and how it is used in building the corporate brand with multiple stakeholders.
-The course uses material developed through BI’s association with Reputation Institute.
+Reputation is the responsibility of everyone in the organization, but utlimately it is managers' actions that contribute to the overall success of the organization's reputation and standing.
+This course provides anyone working at any level within any function in any kind of organization with the basic understanding of the principles of reputation and how it is used in building the corporate brand with multiple stakeholders.
+The word corporate is understood in the broadest sense to represent any type of organization.

 Students will have a thorough understanding of identity, image and reputation and appreciate the interaction of these concepts.
 They will understand reputational risk and its sources.
 They will also be able to link reputation building with corporate branding and communication.
 They will acquire a rudimentary knowledge of different measurement instruments associated with identity, image and reputation.
 First and foremost they will appreciate their own role in building reputation for their organizations.

 - Upon completion of this course, students will be able to: